Tyrian-Misfits/website/content/docs/wvw/builds/tempest.md

 ### Trait Options

 There's very little trait flexibility with support tempests.
-It's the combination of the three traits Water: Powerful Aura, Fire: Smothering Ashes, and Tempest: Elemental Bastion are what make this build tick.
+It's the combination of the three traits Water: Powerful Aura, Fire: Smothering Ashes, and Tempest: Elemental Bastion that make this build tick.
 Without them, your utility drops dramatically.

 The only room to manoeuvre is in Tempest column 2.